Part-Time Faculty

 Phone: 718-997-53

-Professor McGee is the Director of the Center for Ethnic, Racial and Religious Understanding (CERRU) at Queens College, where she is also an adjunct lecturer in the History Department.
+Sophia McGee was one of the founders of the Center for Ethnic, Racial and Religious Understanding (CERRU) at Queens College.
 She teaches a series of courses about the Israeli/Palestinian Conflict that are part of the “America and the Middle East: Clash of Civilizations or Meeting of Minds” series.
 Sophia holds a Master’s Degree in International Affairs from the Graduate Program in International Affairs at the New School University.
 Her concentration was Conflict and Security, and her regional area of specialization was the Middle East with a focus on the Israeli-Palestinian Conflict.
 In addition, Sophia is an SIIS Fellow at Brandeis University.
 Ms. McGee was a participant in the inaugural CUNY TEDx, where her TED talk was entitled “Learning to Take the Leap of Faith.”
 She has also spoken about her work on the Brian Lehrer show, as well as at numerous conferences and gatherings at Columbia University, The New School, Queens College, for the International Society of Political Psychology, and most recently at the Urban Clinic at Hebrew University.

 Thomas Tilitz